scriptotek/lc-spreadsheets/_episodes/00-intro.md

 ---

-### What these lesson will not teach you
+### What these lessons will not teach you

 - How to do *plotting* i.e. charts and graphs in a spreadsheet
 - How to *write code* i.e. formulas and macros in spreadsheet programs
 - How to do *statistics* in a spreadsheet

-These topics are outside of the scope of this lesson, if you're looking to do this, a good reference is [Head First Excel by O'Reilly Media](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694).
+These topics are outside of the scope of these lessons, if you're looking to do this, a good reference is [Head First Excel by O'Reilly Media](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694).

 ---